Nuclear Reactor Safeguarding with Neutrino Detection for MOX Loading Verification: Conclusion

+In addition to exploring the capabilities of this statistical test, we also found insignificant changes by employing any of the various neutrino spectral models~\cite{neutrino2022,huber2011determination, mueller2011improved, Hayen_2019, Estienne_2019}.

+Furthermore, as one would expect, decreasing detector efficiency, increasing background rates, and decreasing the duration of the observation period lessens the ability of our statistical test to distinguish between reactors with different fuel loading and thus the diversion of fresh MOX fuel and WGPu.

 We have demonstrated that this rate-based neutrino measurement has applications for estimating reactor fuel composition and can be useful within a semi-cooperative framework to determine anomalous activity.
 One hurdle for improving our method is a better determination of the time-dependent, isotope-specific fission rates.
 Any improvements would need to be done using a high-fidelity neutronics model that factors in the complexity of an assembly-level simulation as well as the complexity of fuel shuffling throughout the fuel cycle.
-Despite the challenges such a measurement has, the method demonstrates the potential utility of reactor safeguarding using neutrino detectors.
+Recent efforts towards addressing this challenge have been published in Ref.~\cite{Price:2024}.
+Despite the challenges such a measurement has, the method adds another demonstration of the potential utility of reactor safeguarding using neutrino detectors.